potatoeggy/eifueo/docs/sph3u7.md

 The **internal energy** of a substance is the sum of the kinetic energy of the particles (temperature) and the potential energy of the particles due to their changing attractive/repulsive forces.
 The potential energy of an object is highly dependent on its state.
 A more solid state results in lesser potential energy as the particle and closer and have weaker intermolecular forces.

 !!! note
-    This is why when boiling water at 100°C, its temperature does not change until all of it has changed state to a gas as the thermal energy is used to increase the potential energy of the object instead of its temperature.
+    When changing state, the temperature of a substance does not change as the energy is used to break the attractive intermolecular forces instead of increasing kinetic energy.
+In otder to change state, the particles must have enough energy to overcome the intermolecular forces holding them together.

 ### Specific heat capacity